mtg, mtg cards, magic the gathering, gaming, geeks

 I put a lot of thought into my card choices, even the basic lands.
 I selected my basic lands carefully to fit the themes of the deck.
-The 4 Forests, 4 Islands, and 4 of the Plains are from Urzas Saga, a set and block which had an enchantment theme.
-Another 4 Plains were from Theros, which has an enchantment subtheme.
-The final 4 Plains are from Shards of Alara, the set and block Rafiq of the Many and the exalted cards were first printed in.
+The 4 Forests, 4 Islands, and 4 of the Plains are from Shards of Alara, the block of Rafiq of the Many and the exalted cards which make up the deck's win condition.
+Another 4 Plains are from Urza's Saga, which had an enchantment theme, and the final 4 Plains are from Theros, which has an enchantment subtheme.

 Ugh, I added Consecrated Sphinx .
 I like the card, but it draws a lot of hate in multiplayer (as well it should), and I'd rather not be That Guy.
 I guess I could always switch it out if I have to, but I already had a copy, no one was looking to trade me for it, so I might as well use it, as this deck needed some serious draw power.

 I certainly agree with Beast Within , I would just have to get my hands on two copies, as the first one I get would go into my Glissa, the Traitor deck (It needs the cards much more than this one).